palvarezimaz/sinatra-ruby-CRUD-app/README.md

 - Front End: Javascript, CSS and HTML
 - APIs: Coingecko and Purgomalum.

+## Difficulties & Pendings:

+### Difficulties:

+- Retrieving a large string of data in a html input tag.

-### Pending:
+### Pendings:

+- User profile
-User profile, access to their own messages and capacity to edit them or delete them.
+- Access to their own messages and capacity to edit them or delete them.
+- Like and comment individual stories.
+- Sorting of SQL data
+- Forgot password functionality

 ### pages to revisit (so I can close them in Chrome)